 The Court must also have the legal authority to enter an Order (restraining order) or what the courts call a “valid order.”
 In Civil Court Orders, whether they be pursuant to Chapter 50, Chapter 50B, or Chapter 50A, the judge must:

 - Follow the Long Arm Statute and Civil Court Personal Jurisdiction rules

 - Follow the requirements of Constitutional Due Process

-** Attorneys Chris Beddow and John Landreth are licensed in both South Carolina and North Carolina, and are therefore available for legal consultation for family law issues and criminal defense.
+** Attorneys Chris Beddow is licensed in both South Carolina and North Carolina, and is therefore available for legal consultation for family law issues and criminal defense.
 Bill Powers is licensed only in the state of North Carolina and therefore limits his practice to legal issues in North Carolina.
 Bill Powers is an NBTA Board-Certified Criminal Defense Specialist.
 He also has substantial litigation experience in civil court, particularly involving DVPO Domestic Violence Protective Orders (50B) and Juvenile Court for child custody and child support in abuse, neglect, and dependency (Chapter 7B) legal issues.